sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/time-off/index.md

 Here are some basic guidelines to help our teammates navigate their paid time off for rest, paid time off for reasons other than rest, and working hours.

-- **Important**: please record all of your PTO (including public holidays) in Roots as far in advance as possible to notify your manager.
-If you have any questions about recording PTO in Roots, please contact people-ops@sourcegraph.com or drop your question in #ask-people-team in Slack.
+- **Important**: please record all of your PTO (including public holidays) in PTO by Deel as far in advance as possible to notify your manager.
+If you have any questions about recording PTO in Deel, please contact people-ops@sourcegraph.com or drop your question in #ask-people-team in Slack.

 ## Paid time off policy: